dotnet/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 ### Excluding components

-It is not always necessary or correct to include all repo components in source build because they introduce prebuilt that cannot be source built.
+It is not always necessary or correct to include all repo components in source build.
+Components should be excluded if they are not required for the platform being source-built.
+Including them expands the source-build graph and may not be possible because of licensing.
 Examples include tests, Windows components (rmember source build currently only supports Linux and macOS), etc. To exlcude these components use the `DotNetBuildFromSource` msbuild property to conditionally exclude.